is-centre/datm-annotation-tool/README.md

 Note that **companion files will be automatically created for each orthoframe** once you choose another one from the *Current image* list or press **[P]** *Previous image* or **[N]** *Next image*.
 The application also warns you when navigating files whether you have reached either end of the folder.

-The procedure for in-painting defects and correcting the mask is showcased for a single orthoframe in the following animation:
+The procedure for in-painting defects and correcting the mask is showcased for a single orthoframe in the following animation.
+NB!
+In this example, the in-painted mask for road area extraction is narrow.
+In case of questions, please consult the team responsible for developing this tool.

 ![LaunchWindow](.github/img/datmant_usage.gif)